YellowCat98/serpent-docs/docs/getting-started/init-empty-script.md

 ```
 - `mod_id.py`: This is the main script! note that it is required for it to have the same name as the ID otherwise it won't execute! (check the Script syntax section )

-- Now that you've set up the empty script, package it into a .zip file! please keep in mind that it is required for it to have the same filename as the ID otherwise your mod's script will not execute either (i think)
+- Now that it's been set up, you're ready to start coding!